PawelFats/C/README.md

 # C
-This repository stores my works that I have written in the C language.
+This repository stores my works that I have written in the C/C++ language.